What is an OEIC/Unit Trust?

 Basically, Unit Trusts and OEICs are a flexible and relatively cheap way to invest in the stock market.
 They are run and regulated in a similar way, and you can hold them within an ISA.

-This is a trust and you will usually find that unit trusts have two prices - the 'bid' price which is the lower price you receive when you sell, and the higher 'offer' price you pay to invest.
+A unit trust is a set up as a trust and you will usually find that they have two prices - the 'bid' price which is the lower price you receive when you sell, and the higher 'offer' price you pay to invest.
 The difference between the two prices is commonly known as the bid/offer spread.
 A fund manager buys bonds or shares in companies on the stock market on behalf of the fund.
 The fund is split into units, and this is what clients buy.
 The fund manager creates units for new investors and cancels units for those selling out of the fund.
 The creation of units can be unlimited, hence why the fund is ‘open-ended.’

 The price of each unit depends on the net asset value (NAV) of the fund’s underlying investments and is priced once per day.
 This means that the value of the units bought directly reflects the underlying value of the investment.